…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 If a member is honored, all rejoice with it.

-If not, … Christian gatherings risk being no different from office meetings, watching a movie, attending a lecture, watching a staged choreographed performance,
+… Christian gatherings risk being no different from office meetings, watching a movie, attending a lecture, watching a staged choreographed performance,

 Here’s some millenial generation thoughts on church: